istio/istio.io/content/blog/2019/mesh-federation/index.md

 In particular, the _Boundary protection, isolation of information system components_ control enhancement:

+{{< quote >}}
-> Organizations can isolate information system components performing different missions and/or business functions.
+Organizations can isolate information system components performing different missions and/or business functions.
 Such isolation limits unauthorized information flows among system components and also provides the opportunity to deploy greater levels of protection for selected components.
 Separating system components with boundary protection mechanisms provides the capability for increased protection of individual components and to more effectively control information